 Requests for compassionate or discretionary leave known in advance will be made using the Request Form for Leave of Absence.
 It must be completed and returned to the Cover Administrator.
-The Deputy Headteacher will return the form to the staff member with the decision written on it.
+The member of SLT will return the form to the staff member with the decision written on it.